Luracast/Restler/README.md

 * Added support for JSONP via jsFormat extension of JsonFormat
 * Fixes a bug in unicode un-escaping for JsonFormat in PHP < 5.4
 * Fixes the order so that responseFormat->setCharset is called before encoding the response
-* Documentiation improvements and minor bug fixes
+* Documentation improvements and minor bug fixes

 ### Changes from Restler 3.0 RC1